rkuma183/wilsonmar.github.io/_posts/2012-05-10-mysql-setup.md

 PROTIP: Interact with the databae via batch-submitted files for repeatability.

+0. Save the SQL script to a folder such as ~/sql.

 0. Invoke a SQL script using the Linux source command:

    <tt><strong>
-   source mydb5
+   mysql < ~/sql/sqlfile1
    </strong></tt>

+0. Invoke a SQL script using the Linux source command:

+   <tt><strong>
+   source file_name<br />
+   \. file_name
+   </strong></tt>

    About the sample database creation

-0. Since the script creates the database, we begin by deleting it:
+0. Since the script creates the database, the repeatable script needs to begin by deleting it:

    <pre>
    DROP DATABASE IF EXISTS sampledb;